SAP-samples/teched2024-AD181/exercises/ex4.2/README.md

 6. Configure the group:

-- Give the group a name, such as **Customer Zone XXX** (XXX is your initials)
+- Give the group a name, such as **Customer Zone XXX** (XXX is your user number)

-- Enter your initials in the search field and click the search icon
+- Enter your user number in the search field and click the search icon

 - Click the toggle to enable each of your apps